-It’s advised that you change it every year or two but bear in mind it’s a safety feature and varies from vehicle to vehicle.
-The vehicle manufacturer or car hand manual would have the best advice specific to the vehicle.
+Brake fluid doesn’t evaporate however over time brake fluid will absorb moisture from the air and not work as efficiently as it should.
+Therefore, it must be changed and kept at an appropriate level at regular intervals.
+It is advised that you change your brake fluid every year or two but bear in mind it varies from vehicle to vehicle.
+The vehicle manufacturer or car hand manual would have the best advice specific to the vehicle regarding brake fluid change.

 How to check whether you have a brake fluid leak